Welsh Springer Spaniel

 (Body shape and physical characteristics)

-- Hip dysplasia: (abnormality of hip joint causing pain and disability) breed mean score 17 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 16.7 (parents should be lower)

-- Eye disease: Goniodysgenesis/Primary glaucoma (a painful and sight threatening disease) (annual testing); Hereditary cataract (HC) (annual testing)
+- Eye disease: Goniodysgenesis/Primary glaucoma (annual testing); Hereditary cataract (HC) (annual testing)

 Estimated Breeding Values (EBVs) : EBVs for Hip Dysplasia are available for this breed